 As an added security measure, 10 emergency phones are located at strategic points on campus.
-These outdoor phones can be easily identified by their blue poles with "EMERGENCY" stenciled on the side of the pole and topped with a blue light.
+These outdoor phones can be easily identified by their blue poles with "EMERGENCY" stenciled on the side of the pole and a blue light at the top of the pole.
 When the red emergency button is pushed, the caller is immediately connected to the Campus Police Department.